Waldorf Astoria Maldives Ithaafushi

 Updated November, 2019

 Waldorf Astoria Maldives Ithaafushi is an exclusive 5-star resort that's bringing a “next level” to the luxury holiday experience in the Maldives.
-Opened on July 2019 the 5-star resort raises the bar in modern luxury travel catering to the individual needs of its discerning guests.
+Opened on July 2019 the resort raises the bar in modern luxury travel catering to the individual needs of its discerning guests.

 Spanning across three islands in the South Male Atoll, the breathtaking new resort is surrounded by a crystal clear water lagoon, which play home to spectacular underwater life.
 Meaning “Pearl” in Dhivehi the ultra-luxurious sun-soaked paradise in the Maldives offers global travellers 138 appointed overwater and beach villas in an inspirational setting, complemented by the iconic True Waldorf Service experience.
 Additionally, the resort features 10 truly unique dining experiences, including an unforgettable treetop restaurant boasting stunning views.
 An exclusive yet serene Spa and Wellness Centre, a wide array of water sports as well as extensive facilities for junior guests will also feature within the new Waldorf Astoria Maldives Ithaafushi.